berylliumsec/nebula/README.md

 - NMAP: A versatile tool for network discovery and security auditing.
 - OWASP ZAP (Full Scan Only): A popular web application security scanner.
 - Crackmapexec: A robust network information gathering tool.
+- Nuclei: A tool is used to send requests across targets based on a template, leading to zero false positives and providing fast scanning on a large number of hosts.

 Our roadmap envisions Nebula's continuous expansion to incorporate the majority of the tools leveraged by ethical hackers globally.
 This commitment ensures that our users remain at the cutting edge of cybersecurity endeavors.